uclaacm/hackschool-f19/session-1-intro-to-frontend/README.md

 <img src="images/hiidlike.png" height="300">
 <img src="images/yanoprobs.png" height="300">

-*These not actually the words computers use to communicate.
-The words that computers actually use to communicate is called a "protocol," and the protocol that web browsers and servers use to communicate is called HTTP or [HyperText Transfer Protocol](https://www.lifewire.com/hypertext-transfer-protocol-817944)*
+> These not actually the words computers use to communicate.
+The words that computers actually use to communicate is called a "protocol," and the protocol that web browsers and servers use to communicate is called HTTP or [HyperText Transfer Protocol](https://www.lifewire.com/hypertext-transfer-protocol-817944).

 After all of this, you can view the web page on your computer through a browser like Google Chrome.